HewlettPackard/dc-rl/README.md

 ## Citation

-If you find our paper or this repository helpful in your research or project, please consider citing our works using the following BibTeX citation:
+If you find our paper or this repository helpful in your research or project, please consider citing our work using the following BibTeX citation:

 ```tex
 @article{Sarkar2024Mar,